MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ```
 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-Moh -AllowCallQueueMusicOnHoldChange $true
 ```
-The command shown in Example 1 creates a new per-user Teams Voice Applications policy with the Identity SDA-Allow-Moh.
-This policy allows delegated administrator to change music on hold information.
+The command shown in Example 1 creates a new per-user Teams voice applications policy with the Identity SDA-Allow-Moh.
+This policy allows delegated administrators to change the music on hold information.

 ### EXAMPLE
 ```